 Hardware-based security for high-level protection.

-The US National Institute of Standards and Technologies (NIST) announced a competition-like process of PQC standardisation to foster the development of PQC algorithms.
-A significant milestone was achieved on the 5th of July 2022, when NIST announced the third-round winners of the PQC standardization process.
-These four winners are CRYSTALS-Kyber, CRYSTALS-Dilithium, Falcon, and SPHINCS+, of which CRYSTALS-Kyber is an algorithm for KEM and the rest fall under the digital signature category.
+The US National Institute of Standards and Technologies (NIST) organises a competition-like process of PQC standardisation to foster the development of PQC algorithms.
+A significant milestone was achieved in July 2022, when NIST announced third-round winners of the PQC standardisation process.
+These four winners are CRYSTALS-Kyber, CRYSTALS-Dilithium, Falcon, and SPHINCS+, of which CRYSTALS-Kyber is an algorithm for Key-Encapsulation Mechanism (KEM) and the rest fall under the digital signature category.
 The first PQC standard from NIST will be based on these algorithms.The standardisation process is now moving to the fourth phase where the four winner algorithms of the third round will be properly standardised, and additional four candidates for Key-Encapsulation Mechanism have been introduced for the fourth round.

 Xiphera's new xQlave™ product family consists of secure and efficient implementations of PQC algorithms that are designed to withstand attacks made by quantum computers.
 The xQlave™ product family includes a portfolio of quantum-secure key exchange and digital signatures that are based on the winner algorithms of the NIST PQC competition and expected to be standardised in the near future.

 The first product in the xQlave™ product family is a CRYSTALS-Kyber IP core.
 The xQlave™ product family will expand with algorithms based on CRYSTALS-Kyber as well as CRYSTALS-Dilithium digital signatures later in 2023.
 The xQlave™ product family covers various IP cores optimised for extremely small resource footprint (C, compact), maximal performance (H, high-speed), or the optimal balance between the two (B, balanced).